BudiartoSalim/ts-dg-explorer-server/README.md

 - buy item

 # SPECS(?)
-- Refresh token for login sessions
+- Each player now have single session
 - Combat is autocombat
 - Skill with chances of autotrigger
 - Inventory System